-Indirect Substitutes Mobile access can provide an indirect substitute and, more generally, can provide some competitive pressure to fixed line pricing.
+Indirect Substitutes Mobile access can provide an indirect substitute and, more Market Assessment maneet Substitutes generally, can provide some competitive pressure to fixed line Warket Assessment pricing.
 In addition, OTT VoIP applications can also provide indirect competition, although they require a broadband connection and may preclude having a local telephone number.
-However, these options may be of more limited appeal as a substitute for BUS compared to RES fixed line access.
-Market Assessment Coverage/Capacity Mobile is generally available near-nationwide and OTT VoIP apps depends on broadband coverage, but at a minimum includes C&W's own broadband network footprint.
-Market Assessment Evidence of Rivalry With CWC's acquisition of Columbus and C&W's acquisition of Marpin there is very little apparent direct rivalry in the BUS fixed voice access market at this time.
+However, these options may be of more limited appeal as a substitute for PLIS compared to PLS fixed line access - substitute for BUS compared to RES fixed line access.
+Coverage/Capacity Mobile is generally available near-nationwide and OTT VoIP Market Assessment apps depends on broadband coverage, but at a minimum includes - C&W's own broadband network footprint.
+Evidence of Rivalry With CWC's acquisition of Columbus and C&W's acquisition of Marpin there is very little apparent direct rivalry in the BUS fixed voice access market at this time.
 There is some residual indirect rivalry from mobile and OTT alternatives, but this would likely be limited to the small business segment of the market.
-3. Market Share Revenue-based With its recent acquisitions, C&W's BUS fixed voice market share is virtually 100% at this time.
-ECTEL Sector Database (2) Volume-based With its recent acquisitions, C&W's BUS fixed voice market share is virtually 100% at this time.
-ECTEL Sector Database Trends Little if any variation over the last 5 years, but this could change in GND, SLU and SVG if Digicel enters the BUS fixed voice market by providing Fibre-based Retail Services in these MS. 4.
-Market Trends Technology In many countries, fixed access competition has resulted primarily from the entry of cable companies into what was formerly a near-monopoly market (at least for small to medium business customers).
+3. Market Revenue-based With its recent acquisitions, C&W's BUS fixed voice market ECTEL Sector Share share is virtually 100% at this time.
+Database (2) Volume-based With its recent acquisitions, C&W's BUS fixed voice market ECTEL Sector share is virtually 100% at this time.
+Database Trends Little if any variation over the last 5 years, but this could change in GND, SLU and SVG if Digicel enters the BUS fixed voice market by providing Fibre-based Retail Services in these MS. 4.
+Market Technology In many countries, fixed access competition has resulted ECTEL Sector Review Trends primarily from the entry of cable companies into what was and market assessment formerly a near-monopoly market (at least for small to medium business customers).
 This possibility has been eliminated in most MS through CWC's recent cable company acquisitions.
 At the same time, BUS fixed access lines are generally flat or growing slowly at best.
-In addition, in terms of technology, the trend is from POTS to converged IP platforms along with increasing use of mobile technologies.
-ECTEL Sector Review and market assessment
+In addition, in terms of technology, the trend is I from POTS to converged IP platforms along with increasing use from POTS to converged IP platforms along with increasing use of mobile technologies.